dsaw/p1xt-guides/cs-wd.md

 - [ ]  Project: Clone the front page of [this](https://urbanarmorgear.com/) website modifying it to highlight a different product or industry.
 Make special note of the secondary navigation bar at the top.
 Implementing that is the highlight of this project.
 - [ ]  Course: [UX Design for Mobile Developers](https://www.udacity.com/course/ux-design-for-mobile-developers--ud849)
 - [ ]  Course: [Android Development for Beginners](https://www.udacity.com/course/android-development-for-beginners--ud837)
-- [ ]  Project: Build the Pomodoro project from the FCC frontend curriculum - as an android app
+- [ ]  Project: Build the Pomodoro project from the FCC frontend curriculum - as an Android app